 The Grand Canyon is one of the Seven Natural Wonders of the World, so it is a definite must see for everyone.
 I lived for six years in the same state (Arizona) and never got around to going.
 I didn’t really have a good excuse and the situation needed to be corrected.
 So a few years ago, when I was in Las Vegas, I booked a helicopter tour to the Grand Canyon.

 Granted a helicopter tour is not cheap, but it is an excellent and efficient way to see the Grand Canyon.
 There are numerous helicopter tour options available from Las Vegas.
 Some are day trips and include hiking or white water rafting.
-We decided to opt for the half day tour that included a champagne picnic lunch in the canyon.
-There are several companies that offer these kind of tours, we chose All Las Vegas Tours and really enjoyed it.
+We decided to opt for the half-day tour that included a champagne picnic lunch in the canyon.
+There are several companies that offer this kind of tours, we chose All Las Vegas Tours and really enjoyed it.
 The helicopter is air conditioned, so you can do the tour year round.

 Our Helicopter Tour of the Grand Canyon

-The tour included complimentary limo pick up from our hotel to go to the small airport at the end of the strip.
+The tour included complimentary limo pickup from our hotel to go to the small airport at the end of the strip.
 After a brief safety spiel, we put on our helmets and boarded the helicopter.
 Not every seat on the helicopter is a window seat.
 They told us that some people would have windows on the way there and others would have windows on the way back.
 Somehow we were able to work it out so we had window seats both ways.
 If forced to choose, I would ask which way you will be flying by the Strip and choose the window for that leg.

-Although I have flown in many aircrafts of varying sizes, this was my first helicopter ride, so I was a little nervous.
+Although I have flown in many aircraft of varying sizes, this was my first helicopter ride, so I was a little nervous.
 I worried it would be a rough and bumpy ride, but it was actually pretty smooth.
 When the pilot would turn the helicopter, it was a little scary looking down but the beautiful view made you forget that.

 Going out to the Grand Canyon, we flew over Lake Mead and the Hoover Dam.
 The Hoover Dam is really impressive and definitely worth a visit (it’s only 30 miles southeast of Las Vegas).
 It was built during the Great Depression and is considered one of America’s Seven Modern Civil Engineering Wonders.
 I did the tour the first time I went to Vegas (before I was 21).
 You will also see Mike O’Callaghan–Pat Tillman Memorial Bridge, completed in 2010 to ease the traffic crossing the dam.